yunkunrao/tendermint.com/content/intro/#01-tendermint-vs-x.md

 ## Next Steps

 - Read an overview of the motivation and design behind the [Application BlockChain Interface](/intro/abci-overview).
-- Continue with the [Getting Started](/docs/getting-started) guide to install and run example tendermint applications.
+- Continue with the [Getting Started](/docs/getting-started) guide to install and run example Tendermint applications.